wangenau/variational_mesh/docs/tutorial.rst

    :align: center
    :figwidth: 75%

-The grid can be projected to a given plane, too.
-Also, the grid points can be scaled by a given integer.
+The grid can be projected to a given plane, and the grid points can be scaled by a given integer.

 .. code-block:: python